nypublicradio/champ/README.md

 Express looks for templates in the `views` directory by default.

-Each site implementing a set of AMP templates should add a new folder to `views` and a new route to `routes` to handle fetching, data managment, and rendering the template.
+Each site implementing a set of AMP templates should add a new folder to `views` and a new route to `routes` to handle fetching, data management, and rendering the template.

 ## Notes on Deployment